-We are often asked by people who are coming to the region for the first time which area along the Costa Brava is the best place to stay.
+One of the questions we are asked by people who are coming to the region for the first time is which is the best place to stay on the Costa Brava?
 There’s lots of great places to choose from and this blog post is to help people get a better idea of what area might be best for them.

-Probably the most popular coastal area is the Begur and Palafrugell region and their beaches which include Sa Riera, Sa Tuna, Aigua Blava, Aigua Xelida, Tamariu and Llafranc.
+Probably the most popular coastal area on the Costa Brava is the Begur and Palafrugell region and their beaches.
+Their beaches include Sa Riera, Sa Tuna, Aigua Blava, Aigua Xelida, Tamariu and Llafranc.

 Like most of the Costa Brava this area is very family orientated and laid back.
 It is popular with local Catalans and Spanish as well as with other Europeans and increasingly North Americans who are discovering the region.

-The beaches can get pretty busy during July and August and unless you are within walking distance to a beach you may have to leave your villa quite early in the morning to find a good parking place.
+The beaches can get pretty busy during July and August.
+Unless you are within walking distance to a beach you may have to leave your villa quite early in the morning to find a good parking place.

-Cadaques is another popular destination.
+Cadaques is another popular destination and quite possibly the best place to stay on the Costa Brava.
 A beautiful old fishing town, Cadaques is where Salvador Dali lived for a large part of his life.
 His old house in the little bay of Port Lligat is now a museum and open to the public.

-Sant Marti d’Empuries is off the beaten track and a favourite of ours.
+Sant Marti d’Empuries is a little off the beaten track and a favorite of ours.
 This tiny coastal village has a few restaurants and shops and is right on the beach.
-With nice sandy and un crowded beaches this is the place we normally go to ourselves if we are having a day at the beach.
-For those of you interested in history there’s the ancient Greek and Roman ruins and neighbouring Empuries.
+With nice sandy and un-crowded beaches this is the place we normally go to ourselves if we are having a day at the beach.
+For those of you interested in history there’s the ancient Greek and Roman ruins and neighboring Empuries.
 L’Escala which has a larger selection of bars and restaurants is only a 20 minutes walk along the seafront.

-If bars, disco’s and partying you are after then Lloret de Mar is where you should go.
+If it is bars, disco’s and partying you are after then Lloret de Mar is where you should go.
 Otherwise avoid it.

 Other areas of the Costa Brava worth considering include Port de la Selva, Roses, and Palamos.